praneybehl/mdCrawler/readme.md

-# 📚 mdCrawler - Documentation Crawler
+# 📚 mdCrawler - Documentation to Markdown Converter

-A powerful documentation crawler built on top of [Crawl4AI](https://github.com/unclecode/crawl4ai) that converts documentation websites into well-structured Markdown files.
+Transform entire documentation websites into a clean, organized collection of Markdown files with a single command. mdCrawler automatically crawls through all pages of a documentation site and converts each page into a well-formatted Markdown file while preserving the original structure.

 ## 💬 Join Our Community!